ronituohino/swap/docs/report.md

-# Architecture Description and Course Report
+# Search Engine

-This document describes the architecture of the search engine and serves as a course report.
+This document serves as a course report with a focus on the architecture, and the architectual decisions, of the search engine.

+- Roni Tuohino
+- Perttu Kangas

+(Who wrote what)

+(Structure)

+Introduction, Experimentation Setup, Observations, Lessons Learned and Conclusions

 ## Introduction